 But wait, there’s more than demographics.
 There’s real, very real impact.

-- 90% of our students say they “definitely” want to continue to learn after a Youth Code Jam event.
+- 91% of our students say they intend to continue to learn to code

 - Six months later, 75% of their parents told us their children were showing a greater interest in technology after attending a Youth Code Jam event.